simonkaufmann/Viennice/README.md

 If you would like to run the project in qemu emulator, create os.img file according to the manual in doc/manual "Grub installation to Image file".

-Then go to code directory and execute make run (root might be needed because the make run tries to automatically mount the image file os.img to copy the kernel file created from c-files)
+Then go to code directory and execute `make run` (root permissions might be needed because the make run tries to automatically mount the image file os.img to copy the kernel file created from c-files)

 ## Create bootable USB flash drive with the OS